robertpbaxter/ac-submission-repo/DOCUMENTATION.md

 - Strengths of each option
   1. Prove that I have memorized X amount of esoteric knowledge?
   2. I can find examples that suit my own style
-  3. I can get to my area of strength and refine a working example
+  3. React provides a much greater base of data for LLMs than antiquated ember.js versions, plus AI does better at generating new content than understanding and modifying existing code bases (which is my specialty).
+I can use an agent to generate a working example that I can expand .
 - Drawbacks to each option
   1. Test anxiety and assessment deadlines have an unreasonable influence on my ability to focus.
 Consulting online docs for react redux and react basics errors would end up consuming all the assessment time (e.g. an ember template convention `usage={{usage.contacts}}` instead of `usage={usage.contacts}`).
   2. Searching online is another time sink, plus I risk exhibiting novice copypasta mistakes.
 Realistically, it feels like plagiarism anyways.